Trevis8688/cse15l-lab-reports/lab-report-3.md

         approach to the epidemic that will be successful in reducing the ever-escalating numbers of new infections.

-**Explanation:** Being provided the pattern "and", the `grep` command with the option `-v` returned all lines that did not contain the pattern "and".
+**Explanation:** Being provided the pattern "and", the `grep` command with the option `-v` returned all lines that did not contain the pattern "and" (Source: GREP Manual Page).